candebellavita/vkompth/MAXI_J1348-630/README.md

 … etc.
 ```

+The reference lag (parameter `reflag`) gives the lag in the energy band 2-3 keV (it is a sort of "additive" normalisation), and is in principle defined between -\pi and \pi; to avoid that the parameter pegs at the upper or lower bounds when trying to wrap around the limts, we set the range to (approximately) [-2\pi,2\pi] in the .xcm files.
+If the resulting fit is outside the [-\pi,\pi] range you can always bring it back to that range subtrtacting `n \pi` to it and get the same fit.

 While the fit looks relatively okay, as in Garcia et al. (2021), the errors of the rms have been multiplied by a factor so that the rms does not (totally) dominate the fit.
 Besides, there are some systematic negative residuals both in the rms and the lags at around 2-3 keV, and positive residuals at low and high energies.

 Let’s therefore try a 2-corona model.